Arpita-deb/Books-Database-Normalization/README.md

 The goal of this project is to -

-1. load a csv file into a database table using PostgreSQL.
+1. Load a csv file into a database table using PostgreSQL.
 2. Create a database design for my personal collection of books by normalizing the table upto 3NF (Third Normal Form)
-3. Insert, Update and delete data from the database.
+3. Insert, Update and Delete data from the database.
+4. Create a sql script for the entire database normalization process.

 # Dataset Used: